Spencer Ewart: Military career

-Spencer Ewart was commissioned into the Queen's Own Cameron Highlanders in 1881.
+Spencer Ewart was commissioned into the Queen's Own Cameron Highlanders in October 1881.

 He served with his regiment in Egypt and fought at the Battle of Tel el-Kebir in 1882.
 He was also involved in the Nile Expedition in 1884 and served with the Sudan Frontier Field Force from 1885 to 1886.

-He served as a staff officer in the Second Boer War in South Africa, and returned to the United Kingdom after the end of that war in July 1902.
-The Commander-in-Chief in South Africa, Lord Kitchener, wrote in a despatch in June 1902 how Ewart was "a Staff officer of considerable ability.
+He attended the Staff College, Camberley from 1890–91 and later served as a staff officer in the Second Boer War in South Africa, and returned to the United Kingdom in July 1902, a few weeks after the end of the war in May.
+The commander-in-chief in South Africa, Major General Lord Kitchener, wrote in a despatch in June 1902 how Ewart was "a Staff officer of considerable ability.
 He has rendered good service in connection with the distribution and movements of troops."
 For his service he was created a Companion of the Order of the Bath (CB) in the October 1902 South Africa Honours list.

-After his return from South Africa, he was appointed Assistant Military Secretary and received the substantive rank of colonel on 15 October 1902.
-In 1904 he was appointed as Military Secretary and in 1906 moved on to be Director of Military Operations at the War Office.
+After his return from South Africa, he was appointed assistant military secretary and received the substantive rank of colonel on 15 October 1902.
+In 1904 he was appointed as military secretary and in October 1906, after being promoted to major general, moved on to be director of military operations (DMO) at the War Office, taking over from Major General James Grierson.
+Winston Churchill, president of the board of trade, was willing to help him with economic intelligence on Germany.
+However, in 1909 Ewart wrote in his private diary:

+He thought that they produced “Torrents of scurrilous and socialist oratory”.